agushansky/sentiment-analysis_text-reviews/README.md

 ### Exploratory Data Analysis (EDA)

 A couple of findings from EDA are worth highlighting.
+(They are both visuallized below.)
 Firstly, the number of reviews assigned to each park is majorly imbalanced.
 Reviews assigned to the Universal Studios park in Florida make up over half of all available reviews -- and they outnumber reviews assigned to Japan by a factor of nearly six!
 This imbalance needs to be addressed prior to modeling when comparing reviews between parks; otherwise, the results will be biased toward oversampled data.
 The second finding is that the distribution of star-ratings is imbalanced.
 Four- and five-star ratings make up the overwhelming majority of all reviews.
 This will also need to be accounted for, specifically when doing sentiment analysis.

 ![alt text](https://github.com/agushansky/sentiment_analysis/blob/main/images/rating_dist.png?raw=true)
 ![alt text](https://github.com/agushansky/sentiment_analysis/blob/main/images/park_dist.png?raw=true)